 - 1. Board Action: After the record is closed and the matter is submitted to the Board at a final hearing, the Board may then take the matter under advisement, continue it from day to day, reopen or rest the matter, refuse the action sought or grant the same in whole or part, or take any other appropriate action.
 Additional evidence may not be presented during such final hearing, although the parties may present oral arguments to summarize the evidence, present legal argument, or argue an exception to the proposal for decision The Board action takes effect at the conclusion of the meeting at which the Board by majority vote takes final action, and is not affected by a motion for rehearing, unless such motion is granted.
 [Amended October 14, 2008] - 2.
-The Board may change a finding of fact or conclusion of law made by the ALJ or may vacate or modify an order issued by the ALJ only if the Board determines: - that the ALJ did not properly apply or interpret applicable law, district rules, written policies provided or prior administrative decisions; - b. the a prior administrative decision on which the ALJ relied is incorrect or should be changed; or - c. that a technical error in a finding of fact should be changed. - 3.
+The Board may change a finding of fact or conclusion of law made by the ALJ or may vacate or modify an order issued by the ALJ only if the Board determines: - a. that the ALJ did not properly apply or interpret applicable law, district rules, written policies provided or prior administrative decisions; - b. the a prior administrative decision on which the ALJ relied is incorrect or should be changed; or - c. that a technical error in a finding of fact should be changed. - 3.
 Requests for Rehearing: Any decision of the Board on a matter may be administratively appealed by the applicant or other party filing a written request for written findings and conclusions.
 Such request for rehearing must state clear and concise grounds for the request.
 A written request for rehearing or for written findings and conclusions must be filed in writing at the District office within 20 calendar days of the Board's decision.
-Such a written request for written findings and conclusions is mandatory with respect to any decision or action of the party to a contested hearing may request a rehearing not later than the 20th day after the date the Board issues the findings and conclusions.
+Such a written request for written findings and conclusions is mandatory with respect to any decision or action of the Board before any judicial appeal may be filed.
+The Board's decision is final if no request for written findings and conclusions is made within the specified time.
+The Board shall provide certified copies of the findings and conclusions to the person who requested them and to each designated party, not later than the 35th day after the date the Board receives the request.
+A party to a contested hearing may request a rehearing not later than the 20th day after the date the Board issues the findings and conclusions.
 Such request must be filed in the District's office and must state the grounds for the request.
 If the original hearing was a contested hearing, the party requesting a rehearing must provide copies of the request to all parties to the hearing.